 Many young people from refugee backgrounds struggle to develop positive cultural identities in the settlement context.
 Can connecting them to their peers and communities overseas assist in this challenge?

-The project resulted in a number of significant outcomes; importantly how youth create and navigate their present and future as belonging not only to one nation, but to a rapidly changing and interconnected world and the importance of transnational relationships for refugee youth settlement, with Information Communication Technology (ICT) and digital communication playing a central role in maintaining these relationships.
-The project has been one of the first to identify key roles that ICTs play in forced migration more broadly and has resulted in important social and cultural contributions.
-Particularly in rethinking what a multicultural Australia might look and feel like and what developing a sense of belonging in Australia means to youth from refugee backgrounds.
+The project resulted in a number of significant findings: how youth create and navigate their present and future as belonging not only to one nation, but to a rapidly changing and interconnected world; and the importance of transnational relationships for refugee youth settlement, with Information Communication Technology (ICT) and digital communication playing a central role in maintaining these relationships.
+The project has been one of the first to identify key roles that ICTs play in assisting those who have experienced forced migration more broadly and has resulted in important social and cultural contributions.
+It is particularly relevant in helping a rethink of what a multicultural Australia might look and feel like and what developing a sense of belonging in Australia means to young people from refugee backgrounds.

-Resulting from the project were a number of public events where the young participants displayed their artistic products.
+Young participants created a number of artistic products and presented those to a range of audiences.
 This included the production of two DVDs- Karen Voices: Collected Works 2010-2011 and Bamiyarra: Collected Works 2012-2013, which contain songs, short films and photographic stories produced and exhibited by the young people in the project.
-The products are accessible both as hard copy, and through internet links to the Project website, Swinburne Library, Policy Online and YouTube.
-The photography exhibition by the Hazara participants traveled beyond Melbourne to Sydney and the outer suburbs of Melbourne.
-The project also had numerous high profile public exhibitions of the work produced and an Arts Talk Symposium hosted by partners in 2011.
-The projected also resulted in a range of scholarly outcomes that are listed below.
+The products are accessible both as hard copy, and through internet links to the project website, Swinburne Library, Policy Online and YouTube.
+The photography exhibition by the Hazara participants travelled beyond Melbourne to Sydney and the outer suburbs of Melbourne.